paycoreio/docs/docs/connectors/forwardbank/index.md

 Choose Test Mode for test connection with Forward Bank.

-Choose Currency and Features: set these parameters according to available currencies and features for your Forward Bank account.
+Choose Currency and Features.
+You can set these parameters according to available currencies and features for your Forward Bank account, but it is necessary to check the details of their connection with your PayCore.io account manager.

 !!! success
     You have connected **Forward Bank** H2H merchant account!